Insulin-like growth factor 1: Acromegaly

 Acromegaly is a syndrome caused by the anterior pituitary gland producing excess growth hormone (GH).
 A number of disorders may increase the pituitary's GH output, although most commonly it involves a tumor called pituitary adenoma, derived from a distinct type of cell (somatotrophs).
-It leads to anatomical changes and metabolic dysfunction caused by elevated GH and IGF-1 levels.
+It leads to anatomical changes and metabolic dysfunction caused by elevated GH and IGF1 levels.

-High level of IGF-1 in acromegaly is related to an increased risk of some cancers, particularly colon cancer and thyroid cancer.
+High level of IGF1 in acromegaly is related to an increased risk of some cancers, particularly colon cancer and thyroid cancer.

 Use as a diagnostic test

 Growth hormone deficiency

-IGF-1 levels can be analyzed and used by physicians as a screening test for growth hormone deficiency (GHD), acromegaly and gigantism.
-However, IGF-1 has been shown to be a bad diagnostic screening test for growth hormone deficiency.
+IGF1 levels can be analyzed and used by physicians as a screening test for growth hormone deficiency (GHD), acromegaly and gigantism.
+However, IGF1 has been shown to be a bad diagnostic screening test for growth hormone deficiency.

-The ratio of IGF-1 and insulin-like growth factor-binding protein 3 has been shown to be a useful diagnostic test for GHD.
+The ratio of IGF1 and insulin-like growth factor-binding protein 3 has been shown to be a useful diagnostic test for GHD.

 Liver fibrosis

-Low serum IGF-1 levels have been suggested as a biomarker for predicting fibrosis, but not steatosis, in people with metabolic dysfunction–associated steatotic liver disease.
+Low serum IGF1 levels have been suggested as a biomarker for predicting fibrosis, but not steatosis, in people with metabolic dysfunction–associated steatotic liver disease.